Peggie Castle: Awards

-6230 Hollywood Boulevard.
-Dedicated February 8, 1960.
+On February 8, 1960, Castle received a star on the Hollywood Walk of Fame at 6230 Hollywood Boulevard.

 Personal life

 Castle was married four times.
 She married Revis T. Call, a second lieutenant in the Army, on August 19, 1945, in Los Angeles.
 Following that marriage, she began using Peggy Call as her professional name.
 They divorced in 1950.
-She married Universal publicist Robert H. Raines on January 4, 1951.
+She married Universal publicist Robert H. Rains on January 4, 1951.
 They divorced April 29, 1954.

-On July 24, 1955, Castle married William McGarry, producer and director.
+On July 24, 1955, Castle married producer/director, William McGarry.
 They had a daughter, Erin McGarry.
 Castle divorced McGarry in 1969.

-In 1971, Castle married Arthur Morganstern, her fourth husband.
-They remained married until Morganstern's death in April 1973.
+In 1971, Castle married Arthur Morganstern.
+They remained married until his death in April 1973.

 Death

-Castle was an alcoholic.
+Castle was addicted to alcohol.
 On August 11, 1973, her third husband, William McGarry, found her body on the couch of her Hollywood apartment.
 Her death was later determined to be caused by cirrhosis.

 Filmography

 This is a partial list of films.